cyl3392207/msblogs/UsingPolicy1.md

 -	Resources of particular SKU are not allowed
 -	for a particular resource group with my production workloads no reboot allowed

 For the first case, there is no way you can do it today.
 RBAC is not a choice since it only looks at actions.
 However, ARM is adding support in policy languages to properties in the property bag, so that you can block creation of resources of specific kinds.
 Initially, only a small subset of properties are supported.
+The below example is [here as well] (https://github.com/cyl3392207/msblogs/blob/master/policyexamples/storage-account-type-policy.json)

         {
           "if": {